-The Directors control the affairs of the ICAV and are responsible for the formulation of investment objectives and policies of each Fund.
+The Directors control the affairs of the ICAV and are responsible for the formulation of investment objectives and policies of each Fund in consultation with the Manager.
 The Directors have delegated certain of their duties to the Manager and have appointed the Depositary.
 The Manager has delegated certain of its duties to the Administrator and the Investment Manager(s).